 Midvale MuseumMidvale

 Did you know we have a hometown astronaut?
 Have you ever had to do your laundry in a bucket?
 Have you seen the SandLot?
 Part of that movie was filmed in Midvale!
 We have a lot of items from early pioneer life, and historic mining.
 We have a museum in Midvale, located in Midvale City Park.
 It is free to attend, kid friendly.
 Our usual hours at 12-4 Tuesday, Wednesday and Saturday.
-There is no fee for this field trip opportunity. (we are volunteer run, and accept donation.)
+There is no fee for this field trip opportunity.
+(We are volunteer run, and accept donation.)
 For special arrangements outside of these hours, you may email midvalemuseum@gmail.com or call 801-567-7285.

 Arches National ParkMoab

 Arches National Park preserves over 2,000 natural sandstone arches, like the world-famous Delicate Arch, as well as many other unusual rock formations.
 In some areas, the forces of nature have exposed millions of years of geologic history.
 The extraordinary features of the park create a landscape of contrasting colors, landforms and textures that is unlike any other in the world.
+Spring through fall, ranger programs are offered to the public on a regular schedule.
+There is no need to pre-register for short guided walks or campground talks; tickets for Fiery Furnace Ranger-led Tours must be purchased in advance.
+Private tours are not currently available.

 Canyonlands National ParkMoab